 The keyword 'scf.Ngrid' gives the number of grids to discretize the a-, b-, and c-axes.
-Although 'scf.energycutoff' is usually used for the discretization, if you specify the number of grids by 'scf.Ngrid', they are used for the discretization instead of those by 'scf.energycutoff'.
+Although 'scf.energycutoff' is usually used for the discretization, the numbers of grids are specified by 'scf.Ngrid', they are used for the discretization instead of those by 'scf.energycutoff'.